Filovent yacht charter agency

 Cabins with high sliding windows.
 Premium location cabins.

-Cabins with high sliding windows.
+Cabins with windows.
 Cabins with an "intermediate" location.

 NB: The photos, information and visuals presented are not contractually binding.
 The indicated itinerary and program may be modified without prior notice for technical reasons (decision of the captain).